ExpressionEngine/ExpressionEngine-User-Guide/source/modules/wiki/wiki_cp.rst

 and separate your content.
 You could have a different Member Group as the admin for each namespace.

-.. todo:: Setup anchor for .html#syntax_namespaces

-Please see the :doc:`Wiki Syntax, Namespaces <wiki_syntax>` section for information on using namespaces on your wiki after configuring them.
+Please see the :ref:`Wiki Syntax, Namespaces <wiki_syntax_namespaces>` section for information on using namespaces on your wiki after configuring them.

 Setting up Namespaces
 ~~~~~~~~~~~~~~~~~~~~~